 President, American Society of Addiction Medicine

-Louisville Metro Department for Public Health & Wellness
+Community Liaison, Louisville Metro Syringe Exchange Program, Louisville Metro Dept. for Public Health and Wellness